Cepoides Ark Shell

 Cepoides Ark Shell, Anadara cepoides.
 Size: 7.6 cm (3.0 inches) x 6.9 cm (2.7 inches).
 Shell collected off the beach at Km 26, Cero Colorado, Baja California Sur, March 2010.
 Identification courtesy of Bob Hillis, Ivins, Utah.

-Cepoides Arks are found within sand substrate at depths between 10 m (35 feet) and 84 m (275 feet).
-In Mexican waters they are found in the Sea of Cortez from Gonzaga Bay, Baja California to Cabo San Lucas, Baja California Sur and they range south to Ecuador.
+Habitat and Distribution: Cepoides Ark Shells are found within sandy substrates, at depths between 10 m (35 feet) and 84 m (275 feet).
+They are a tropical Eastern Pacific species.
+In Mexican waters they are found in the Gulf of California, from Gonzaga Bay, Baja California to Cabo San Lucas, Baja California Sur, and they range south along the mainland to Guatemala.
 They have not been documented from the West Coast of the Baja Peninsula.